 What applies to foundations that want to support the Royal Swedish Opera?

 By supporting the Royal Swedish Opera, foundations can contribute to a better society, for example by giving children and young people the opportunity to grow and develop through art, regardless of background.
 The Swedish Tax Agency considers grants to Kungliga Operan AB as support of a non-profit purpose in accordance with Chapter 7, Section 4 in the Income Tax Act.
 For more information, please contact [email protected]

 Does the Royal Swedish Opera accept corporate partnerships?

 We are always interested in long-term corporate partnerships.
-Together, we can restore and cultivate the appreciation of opera and ballet through collaboration.
-Read more about corporate partnerships here or contact [email protected].
+Together, we can renew and cultivate the appreciation of opera and ballet through collaboration.
+Read more about corporate partnerships here or contact [email protected]

 Are corporate donations tax deductible?

 Only if your company receives a service in return that benefits your core operations.
 Usually, the expenditure has to be equal to the return service.
 However, we recommend that you consult your accountants in order to find out what rules apply for your business.
 Read more about donations and sponsorships here (in Swedish).

 Yes.
 Read about our Sustainability Policy here.

 How do you handle my personal data?